This roadmap is under construction!

 Available Local Levers & Targets of Reforms

 Health is determined by many factors, from healthcare to food to environment.
 The Mayors Innovation Project’s Cities at Work guide outlines the need for cities to develop metric-based wellness plans and then focus on core issues such as healthcare access, local food systems, obesity, and workplace-wellness.
 The CDC has created a guide that offers a design-centered overview for how to improve a community’s physical and mental health.

 Where possible and not preempted by state law, local government should explore providing healthcare access.
 The UC Berkeley Labor Center’s outline for a New Social Compact in San Francisco includes details for establishing a municipal universal access program.
 Similarly, they showed that where California counties were able to increase low-income healthcare spending under the state’s Medicaid expansion, those counties experienced positive economic spillover effects.
 Policy Matter Ohio provides a helpful guide and example of how to calculate the costs of an affordable health care program.
-Minneapolis implemented the innovative Social Disparities Approach to Health & Health Care, which aimed to holistically treat residents who rely on public health care through addressing the underlying causes of health disparities – not just the health issues themselves.
+Minneapolis has implemented an innovative community approach to health care, which aims to holistically treat residents who rely on public health care through addressing the underlying causes of health disparities – not just the health issues themselves.

 Ensuring a healthy local food system and fighting obesity, especially in children, is a crucial goal of local progressive governance.
 Fighting obesity can also decrease your spending on healthcare in the long run.
 Please see ProGov21’s food roadmap for a full overview of the subject.
 ChangeLabs and NPLAN’s model obesity ordinance which coordinates health and food policy aims to address childhood obesity.